hutch120/fundoss/README.md

 - This project only triggers our AWS lambda function if the Product Owners email has been entered in the products package.json.
 - The only information sent to the AWS lambda function is the Product Owners email and a list of packages with the fundoss included.
 Note this does NOT include the funding checkout link which is retrieved from the public Github package.

+## Shout out

+- Thanks to Feross for leading the charge. https://feross.org/funding-experiment-recap/